Don't want to use word 'Retirement' because you are way too young: PM Modi to Raina | Sports-Games

 Don't want to use word 'Retirement' because you are way too young: PM Modi to Raina

-"I do not want to use the word 'retirement' because you are too young and energetic to 'retire'," PM Modi, who also wrote a letter of appreciation to Dhoni, said a two-page note to Raina.
+"I do not want to use the word 'retirement' because you are too young and energetic to 'retire'," PM Modi, who also wrote a letter of appreciation to Dhoni, said in a two-page note to Raina, which he posted on his Twitter page on Friday.
 "During your cricketing career, you sometimes faced setbacks including injuries but every time you overcame those challenges, thanks to your tenacity," he said.
 Raina, on his part, thanked the Prime Minister.

 "When we play, we give our blood & sweat for the nation.
 No better appreciation than being loved by the people of this country and even more by the country’s PM.
 Thank you @narendramodi ji for your words of appreciation & best wishes.
 I accept them with gratitude.
 Jai Hind," the cricketer tweeted.
 In the letter, Modi recollected how much he enjoyed Raina's most famous innings of 34 not out in a tricky run-chase against a formidable Australia in the 2011 World Cup quarter-final at Motera.
 "India can never forget your inspiring role during the 2011 World Cup especially during the later matches.
 I saw you live in action at the Motera Stadium in Ahmedabad, during the Quarter Final against Australia.
 Your anchoring innings had a big role to play in our team's victory.
 "I can confidently say that most fans will miss your elegant cover drives, one which I was lucky to witness that day," said the PM, who was back then the Chief Minister of Gujarat.